dezren39/chunk-text/README.md

 This enables you to pass any object to `chunkOptions.textEncoder` which matches the signature, `chunkOptions.textEncoder.encode(text).length`

-If your environment natively contains the `TextEncoder` class, one can rely on `new TextEncoder()` in order to use this `chunkOptions.charLengthType`.
+If your environment natively contains the `TextEncoder` prototype and `chunkOptions.textEncoder` isn't provided,

+the module attempts `new TextEncoder()` in order to use this `chunkOptions.charLengthType`.

+If

+- `chunkOptions.charLengthType` is set to `TextEncoder`.
+- `chunkOptions.textEncoder` isn't provided.
+- `TextEncoder` prototype isn't provided by the environment.

+Then

+- `ReferenceError` will occur.

+End If

 ``` javascript
 // one woman runner emoji with a colour is seven bytes, or five characters